 6. Fill small cracks above the water line with Capt.
 Tolley’s Creeping Crack Cure.

 7. Last, re-apply ablative paint or a polyurethane topcoat to match the rest of the rudder or hull.
-If you keep your sailboat in the water, ablative paint can minimize the growies.
+If you keep your sailboat in the water, ablative paint can minimize algae growth.
 If you dry sail or remove your rudder when you’re not sailing, ablative paint gives no benefit and will just transfer to everywhere you don’t want it.
 I reapplied ablative paint to this rudder but I sanded it off a year later and applied a gloss white polyurethane when Summer Dance got a different color bottom paint job.

 Now that you have a restored and sealed rudder, take good care of it and it will take good care of you!